What to do after your A level results

 Accepting an offer from a university or college

 Each year some applicants pass their exams with better results than expected and this may mean that some will have not only met the conditions of their choice but will have exceeded them.
+From 2022 onwards students can opt for self release.
+To change your university choice after receiving your results you should Self Release on the UCAS Hub, which will decline your firm and insurance choices immediately and enter you into Clearing.

 As you originally made a commitment to your firm offer, you can’t simply decline your place at this stage.
 If your firm choice has already confirmed your place they will have informed your insurance choice - and your insurance choice may have offered your place to someone else.